What Are the Rights of Victims of DUI and Dram Shop Laws in Arizona?

 Before trial, the plaintiff parents settled with Buzz Funbar for $1 million.

-Being the victim of a DUI accident can be frightening and overwhelming.
+Being the victim of a DUI and dram shop laws can be frightening and overwhelming.
 Knowing your rights and holding those accountable for your injuries is important not only for you to get closure and the compensation you need, but also to discourage similar behavior from the culprits in the future.
 Since the law can be complicated, having an experienced attorney assist you through the legal process can be beneficial.
-To learn more about your rights and what recourse you may have against those who injured you, contact the experienced and compassionate legal team at the Thompson Law Firm today.
-Contact us today.